Women’s Health

 Signs and symptoms

-“Sleeping too much or too little, irritability, and changes in eating habits can all be manifestations of depression or anxiety,” Pyles says.
-“The biggest difference between the two is the feeling of negativity—with depression, people tend to feel more sadness and disinterest in the activities they would typically enjoy.”
+“Sleeping too much or too little, irritability, difficulty concentrating, and changes in eating habits can all be manifestations of depression or anxiety,” Julie says.
+“The biggest difference between the two is the feeling of negativity.
+With depression, people tend to feel more sadness and disinterest in the activities they would typically enjoy.
+With anxiety—ruminating thoughts and sometimes an impending sense of dread or doom are common.“

 However, many people experience symptoms of both simultaneously.
-“Many women get the message that if you can’t hold it all together, there must be something wrong with you.”
+“Many women get the message that if you can’t hold it all together, there must be something wrong with you or that you are a bad mother.”

 Permitting yourself to experience those feelings is a crucial step.
-“Surround yourself with people you can talk with about how you’re really feeling,” Pyles says.
+“Surround yourself with people you trust—your tribe or support group who love and support you.
+Find activities, spaces, and people that you can talk openly about what you’re feeling and can be honest with yourself and your support group about what is really going on,” Julie says.
 “Find that space where you don’t have to put on a front.”

 Self-care for parents

 For women juggling the demands of parenting, adding one more thing to the to-do list might feel overwhelming.
-“Focus on starting small,” Pyles advises.
-“Use something you are already doing as your self-care time.”
+“Focus on starting small,” Julie advises.
+“Small steps for self-care are really important.
+Just as we recharge our electronic devices—we need to take time to recharge ourselves.”

-Other examples of creative self-care include listening to audiobooks in the car or carving out five minutes to do a breathing exercise when you wake up.
+Other examples of creative self-care include listening to audiobooks in the car or carving out five minutes to do a breathing or stretching exercise when you wake up.

 If finding alone time seems impossible, do what you can with what you have.
-“You can incorporate your kids into your self-care,” Pyles says.
-“Maybe you garden together or have mommy-and-me workout time at home.”
+“You can incorporate your kids into your self-care,” Julie says.
+“Maybe you garden together or have mommy-and-me workout time at home.
+Try getting up 10 or 15 minutes earlier to squeeze in a quick devotion, read a chapter in your book, or work out.”

 An essential part of healthcare